drogonframework/drogon/examples/jsonstore/README.md

   * **Content**: `{"ok":true}`
 * **Failed response**:
   * **Code**: 500
-  * **Why**: Either the token already are associated with data or request body/content-type is not JSON.
+  * **Why**: Either the token already is associated with the data or request body/content-type is not JSON.
   * **Content**: `{"ok":false}`
 * **Sample call**